oatlog/oatlog/doc/extended_abstract/main.typ

 to converge as there are only a bounded number of e-nodes that one could construct from a bounded number of e-classes.

-Eqlog @eqlog calls these actions surjective and run them to fixpoint before applying any non-surjective rules, i.e. rules that create new e-classes.
+Eqlog @eqlog calls these actions surjective and runs them to fixpoint before applying any non-surjective rules, i.e. rules that create new e-classes.

 If most rules are rewrites then few rules will be surjective, but we can still derive unifying rules